-To claim your free ebook all you have to do is like Home Storage Solutions 101 on Facebook, and then click the "free ebook" tab to claim your copy of this book.
-It provides checklists for your daily, weekly, kitchen, bathroom, and bedroom cleaning schedules (plus more), which you can review to make sure you're not forgetting anything when making your personal schedule.
+To claim your free ebook all you have to do is subscribe to the Household Management 101 newsletter, which is a sister site to this one that I also blog at.
+The ebook provides checklists for your daily, weekly, kitchen, bathroom, and bedroom cleaning schedules (plus more), which you can review to make sure you're not forgetting anything when making your personal schedule.

 For more instructions on claiming your free ebook, and what information it contains, click here.

 The three ebooks which are most relevant to the House Cleaning Schedule Challenge, and that may also help you with this challenge include (please note I'm an affiliate for all of these):